 About EGSH

 • Regulated government fees

-Start the Application Through Invest in Dubai
+Apply for Your Mainland LLC Through Invest in Dubai

-Reserve a Compliant Trade Name
+Reserve a Trade Name for Your Dubai LLC

+About EGSH